 - Look up and see the Alhambra looking right back down at you.
 Not in the creepy way, though.

 “Welcome to Africa!” …is what we’ll say once you get there.
-But first, you’ll travel to Tarifa and ride a ferry across the Strait of Gibraltar to Tangier, Morocco.
 The continent that birthed mankind is happy to have you, and man, there’s kind of a whole lot of history to be seen here.
 So clear your schedule and trade your paella for couscous—you’re going to Morocco.

 - Yawn a big yawn and then keep your jaw dropped when you realize you can cross another continent off your bucket list.

-- Board your private motorcoach from Tangier to Fez—home to over a million people, and namesake to the tasseled hat that Aladdin wears.
+- Board your private motorcoach from Casablanca to Fez—home to over a million people, and namesake to the tasseled hat that Aladdin wears.

 - Spend the night in Fez how you see fit—make sure to snap some dramatic shots of mosques and markets while the sun goes down, then hit the Medina to take on a taste of the nightlife.